-- 1. Students entering the M.A. program must have completed a Bachelor's degree in History or its equivalent, including an advanced course in Historiography or a senior thesis in History, as determined by the History Department Graduate Evaluation Committee (GEC). - 2.
-Expected graduate course load is 9 credit hours per semester. - 3.
-Graduate course in Advanced Historiography (History 664): Every History graduate student must take this course, normally in the first year of study. - 4.
-Foreign language requirement: M.A. students must demonstrate a proficiency in one language other than
+1. Admission.
+Students entering the M.A. program are strongly recommended to have completed a Bachelor's degree in History or its equivalent.
+Applicants must demonstrate evidence of engagement with the discipline of history, as determined by the History Department Graduate Entrance Committee (GEC).

-English.
-This requirement may be fulfilled either by language examination or course work (see Section V below).
+2. Graduate Course Load.
+Expected course load is 9 graduate credit hours per semester.

+3. Graduate course in Advanced Historiography (History 664).
+Every History graduate student must take this course, normally in the first year of study.

+4. Foreign language requirement.
+M.A. students must demonstrate a proficiency in one other language other than English.
+This requirement may be fulfilled by language examination, presenting 12 credit-hours of course work in a foreign language from an accredited institution, completed during the period of graduate study at UNM with grades of B or better; completion of the fourth semester level course of a language with a grade of B or better; or approved pathways for Latin or Native American Languages (See Section VI below).

+Courses used to satisfy the language requirement do not count as graduate credit toward the Master's Degree.
+The foreign language requirement must be completed before the student takes his/her Master's examination in their Primary Field of Concentration.

+5. Primary field.
+Students must choose a Primary Field of Concentration, complete at least 18 hours of course work, and pass a written comprehensive exam in that field. (see Section VII below).

+6. Secondary field/concentration.
+Students will choose from one of the Plans below to determine secondary field and follow requirements for demonstrating proficiency in this field.

-- 5. A Master's examination covering the Field of Concentration for Plan I students and Primary and Secondary Fields of Concentration for Plan II students (see Section VI below). - 6..
-At least one graduate-level seminar (History 666 and higher) in each Field of Concentration (see Section III below).
+7. Graduate seminars.
+Graduate students will be required to take at least half of their required course hours as graduate seminars.
+A student may take a maximum of two seminars from one professor.
+At least one graduate-level seminar (History 666 and higher) in the Secondary Field of Concentration/Minor (see Section IV below).

-Limit on problems courses: Problems courses (History 697) are individually arranged by the student and professor.
+Limit on problems courses.
+Problems courses (History 697-698) are individually arranged by the student and professor.
 Their purpose is to supplement and fill gaps in the Department's regular course offerings.
 Without specific authorization from both the department and the Office of Graduate Studies, no more than two Problems courses may count toward the Master's degree.
 Problems courses are not seminars and do not count as such.